-Over the last year Suttons UK Nursery team has been busy developing our grafting technique to ensure these exceptional plants continue to be the most vigorous and hardy plants that will provide you with plenty of tasty vegetables throughout the summer.
-With this in mind, Suttons Seeds has developed an improved grafting technique that is now used on all tomato plants in order to produce even more fruit, earlier and over a longer period!
+Over the last year Suttons UK Nursery team has been busy developing our grafting technique to ensure these exceptional tomato plants continue to be the most vigorous and hardy plants that will provide you with plenty of tasty vegetables throughout the summer.
+With this in mind, We have developed an improved grafting technique that is now used on all tomato plants in order to produce even more fruit, earlier and over a longer period!

 Two plants are grown simultaneously; a tasty fruiting variety and a super-strong rootstock.